TomNewbie/pe-lapp/server/docs/api.md

 `Status code 400`.
 Student cannot create course. return with json `{"message" : "student can not create course"}`

+Regular expression for semester to make sure it is from (WS|SS) 2010 - 2029 (On progress)

 # [PATCH] /api/course/:id

 Patch a course